 - Can this consultant provide client referrals?

-Perhaps the most important consideration you should take into account when shopping around for a consultant is whether or not he or she will mesh with your organization’s culture, environment, and values.
-All the qualifications in the world mean nothing if the consultant doesn’t get along with your team or isn’t as passionate about your cause as you are!
+Perhaps the most important consideration you should take into account when shopping around for a consultant is whether or not they will mesh with your organization’s culture, environment, and values.
+All the qualifications in the world mean nothing if the consultant doesn’t get along with your team or isn’t as passionate about your cause as you are.

 Once you find a consultant you like, request to have a proposal drawn up.
 A proposal is a document that outlines the consultant’s process and approach to your project, as well as the logistical details regarding how these goals will be accomplished.

 - Suggestions that seek to address your stated challenges